Ports of Call

 Advanced skiers will be in paradise at Las Leñas.
 There are many extreme slopes towards the top of the peaks, and a total absence of trees leaves plenty of room for creative detours.
 There are plenty of intermediate and beginner runs as well lower down.
 It should be noted that all but the beginner slopes shut down completely when the snow and wind picks up.
 There are several skiing and snowboarding schools that offer great family and kids' classes.

 The shopping in Las Leñas is concentrated in La Piramide shopping centre, which has stores providing basics like skiing equipment, clothing and film, as well as delicious Patagonian chocolate, which is a popular souvenir from Argentina.

 Las Leñas is nearly as famous for its buzzing nightlife as its skiing.
 There are a number of bars, pubs, nightclubs and discos in town, and the Valley Casino stays open until 4am.
-Some of the most popular venues include the UFO Point bar and the Corona Club nightclub.

 Las Leñas is an isolated purpose-built ski resort, so there isn't much to do off the slopes.
 There is a cinema in town.